Running Your Own DERO Node

 # Try adding seed nodes manually (usually not needed)High CPU usage:

-# Or use nice to lower priority
+# Use nice to lower priority

 nice -n 19 ./derod-linux-amd64High memory: